itod/panthro/README.md

 * First-class inline functions (`let $func := function() { … }`)
 * Anonymous functions (`$map((1,2,3), function($n) { $n*$n })`)

 I think most people familiar with XPath and XQuery will agree these are the most usefull and interesting features beyond XPath 1.0, and Panthro has them all.
-Most of what is "missing" from XPath 2.0 in Panthro is related to the overly-complex and unpopular XML-Schema-inspired static type system.
-Currently, implementing this portion of XPath 2.0 is not planned, and is probably a non-goal in the long term.
+Most of what is "missing" from XPath 2.0 in Panthro is related to the overly-complex and unpopular XML Schema-inspired static type system.
+Currently, implementing that portion of XPath 2.0 is not planned, and is probably a non-goal in the long term.

 Panthro's current type system is a blend of XPath 1.0 + Sequences from XPath 2.0.
 The types are basically `item` (think base class), `string`, `number`, `boolean`, `node`, and `sequence`.
 As in XPath 2.0, every `item` is also a `sequence` of length 1.
 Any XPath or XQuery features related to explicit static types (e.g. `as xs:integer`) and casts (e.g. `cast as xs:string` or `treat as xs:double` or `instance of xs:dateTime`) are **not** currently supported, and will cause a syntax error.